Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Results

-Even with doped holes under the electric field, the top-layer $3d_{z^2}$ electrons still cannot carry SC: Firstly, lacking pairing interaction, they cannot form intralayer pairing.
-Secondly, although they can pair with the localized bottom-layer $3d_{z^2}$ electrons, such pair cannot coherently move, only resulting in pseudo-gap.
-Therefore, the SC in the presence of $\bm{\varepsilon}$ can only be carried by the $3d_{x^2-y^2}$ orbitals.
-As the filling fractions of the $3d_{x^2-y^2}$ orbitals in the two layers are different, their Fermi levels are relatively shift, which will suppress their interlayer pairing.
-The $3d_{x^2-y^2}$ orbitals in the bottom layer will form intralayer d-wave SC, mimicsing the cuprates, as shown in Fig.~\ref{fig_idea} (d).
-When the field $\bm{\varepsilon}$ is strong enough so that the filling fraction of the bottom $3d_{x^2-y^2}$ orbitals is near that of the optimal doped cuprates, d-wave HTSC will be achieved in the material.
+Even with doped holes under $\bm{\upvarepsilon}$, the top-layer $3d_{z^2}$ electrons cannot carry SC: Firstly, lacking pairing interaction, they cannot form intralayer pairing.
+Secondly, although they can pair with the localized bottom-layer $3d_{z^2}$ electrons, such pairs cannot coherently move, only resulting in the pseudo-gap.
+Therefore, the SC under $\bm{\upvarepsilon}$ can only be carried by the $3d_{x^2-y^2}$ orbitals.
+As the filling fractions of the $3d_{x^2-y^2}$ orbitals in the two layers are different, their Fermi levels are relatively shift, leading to mismatch of their Fermi surfaces (FSs), which will suppress their interlayer pairing.
+Here the perpendicular electric field acts as a ``pseudo-Zeeman field'' acting on the layer index, just like the Zeeman field acting on the spin degree of freedom.
+The bottom-layer $3d_{x^2-y^2}$ orbitals will form $d$-wave SC, mimicsing the cuprates, as shown in Fig.~\ref{fig_idea} (d).
+When $\bm{\upvarepsilon}$ is strong enough so that the filling fraction of the bottom-layer $3d_{x^2-y^2}$ orbitals is near that of the optimal doped cuprates, $d$-wave HTSC with strongly enhanced $T_c$ will be achieved in this layer, and the top layer will also acquire SC below $T_c$ through proximity.

 Based on the above general consideration, we first conduct the following simplified model study including only the $3d_{x^2-y^2}$-orbital, with the $3d_{z^2}$ orbital only viewed as a source which tunes the total electron number.
-The widely adopted single $3d_{x^2-y^2}$-orbital bilayer $t-J-J_{\perp}$ model~\cite{lu2023bilayertJ,oh2023type2,qu2023bilayer,zhang2023strong} is adopted, which reads,
+The following widely adopted single $3d_{x^2-y^2}$-orbital bilayer $t-J-J_{\perp}$ model~\cite{lu2023bilayertJ,oh2023type2,qu2023bilayer,zhang2023strong,pan2023rno,lange2023mixedtj,yang2023strong,wu2024deconfined} is adopted,